freedomlayer/offset_docs/doc/docs/source/intro/privacy.rst

 ----------

 The Offset app does not include any tracking functionality, and does not send your information to any third party without your explicit consent.
+When you create an Offset local card, your identity is kept inside your mobile device.
 There is no "Offset app backend", as Offset is fully decentralized.

 When you connect with an index server, relay or an (Offset) friend, you share some information with them, as described earlier in this document.